Churchill’s, Jericho Jones & beyond interview with Robb Huxley and Danny Shoshan

 Robb: The name was changed to Jericho Jones at the time that we made the album Junkies Monkeys and Donkeys.
 Ellis Elias at Red Bus Company suggested that we change our name as we would be based in England and that it didn’t sound right that a band from Israel should be called The Churchills.
 So we got a bit of both with Jericho from the Middle East and Jones from the United Kingdom.
 The Jericho Jones album was recorded at Tangerine Studios in London.
 It was an 8 track studio.
 We recorded the whole album in its entirety in one mammoth 24 hour session.
 It was mixed later by Ellis Elias at a later date after we had returned to Israel where we were still known as the Churchills.
 I can’t really remember what gear we used for recording.
 It might have been our Marshall stacks or it could have been studio amps.

-Was there any original concept behind the album?
-Why such name and what can you tell us about the cover artwork?
+Was there any concept behind the album?
+How did you decide to use the name “Jericho Jones”?
+What about the cover artwork?

 Robb: No there wasn’t any concept to the album it was just a collection of songs we had written without caring about what the current trends in music were.
 The songs were all written in Israel by Danny and me.
 We were tucked away in that little corner of the world where we were not in the mainstream of what was going on in Europe and the USA.
 We often thought about what people from the west would think of our music.
 But our seclusion and environment helped us create our own type of music.
 The name of the album Junkies, Monkeys and Donkeys was decided upon by Ellis Elias and was the title of one of the tracks on the album.
 It was written by Danny and me while in the seaside resort of Eilat.